Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Experiments

-For the backbone network, ResNet-18 \cite{he2016deep} served as the feature extractor for HR estimation, with the max pooling layer removed to better retain spatial details.
+For the backbone network in rPPG task, ResNet-18 \cite{he2016deep} served as the feature extractor for HR estimation, with the max pooling layer removed to better retain spatial details.
 The final fully connected layer was then repurposed as the HR estimation head.
-Moreover, the BVP signal estimation head comprises four blocks, each containing a convolutional layer, and a transposed convolutional layer, followed by two convolutional layers with BN and ReLU activation functions.
+Moreover, the BVP signal estimation head comprised four blocks, each containing a convolutional layer, and a transposed convolutional layer, followed by two convolutional layers with BN and ReLU activation functions.
+For the mmWave task, the RF-vital \cite{choi2022remote} encoder was chosen for feature extraction.
+Then, a fully connected layer was connected as the output head for the BVP signal.

 We used the stochastic gradient descent (SGD) with a momentum of 0.9 as the base optimizer.
-In addition, in our experience, we set hyper-parameters $\lambda$, $\psi$ to 0.01, 1.
-The learning rate is 0.0001 and the batch size is 1.
-Besides, all TTA methods must first be trained using HSRD on the other four datasets before testing on the target domain.
+In addition, in our experiment, we set hyper-parameters $\lambda$, $\psi$ to 0.01, 1.
+The learning rate was 0.0001 and the batch size was 1.
+Finally, all TTA methods were first trained using HSRD on the other four datasets before testing on the target domain.